+- 1. Environment variables, if the s3Profile option is not defined.

+- 2. Assuming a role.

-- 1. Environment variables, if the s3Profile option is not defined. - 2.
-Credentials file, for the specified profile. - 3. credential_process, as defined in the config file.
-This configuration type contains an external command which retrieves or generates AWS authentication credentials and writes them to stdout. - 4.
-Config file, for the specified profile.
+- 3. Credentials file, for the specified profile.

+- 4. credential_process, as defined in the config file.
+This configuration type contains an external command which retrieves or generates AWS authentication credentials and writes them to stdout.

+- 5. Config file, for the specified profile.

+- 6. ECS credentials.

+- 7. IMDS credentials.